kovaca/scratchpad/src/histojam.md

 <pre id="txtout"></pre>

-Special thanks to the [gdal `gdaldem color-relief`](https://gdal.org/en/latest/programs/gdaldem.html#color-relief) function for bringing color to world, and to [dicopal.js](https://github.com/riatelab/dicopal.js) for making it easy to pull in a broad collection of color palettes.
+Special thanks to the [gdal `gdaldem color-relief`](https://gdal.org/en/latest/programs/gdaldem.html#color-relief) function for bringing color to the world, and to [dicopal.js](https://github.com/riatelab/dicopal.js) for making it easy to pull in a broad collection of color palettes.